staticbackendhq/site/content/docs/root-token.md

 ```

 Those functions are avaialble only from your server-side functions/backend
-using the server-side client library.
+using the server-side client libraries.